 Then, run the installer script which will configure MySQL APT repository for you:

 While installing you will be prompted to choose the MySQL version and it will be pre-selected.
 So select OK option by using the down key and hit Enter.

 Once done, update the apt cache and install MySQL workbench using the following command:

 sudo apt update sudo apt install mysql-workbench-community

 Step 3.
-Accessing MySQL Workbench.
+Accessing MySQL Workbench on Ubuntu.

 After a successful installation, you can launch the application and connect your database server to begin management from a graphical interface.

 Congratulations!
 You have successfully installed MySQL Workbench.
 Thanks for using this tutorial for installing MySQL Workbench on your Ubuntu 20.04 LTS Focal Fossa system.
-For additional help or useful information, we recommend you to check the official MySQL website.
+For additional help or useful information, we recommend you check the official MySQL website.